MichaelCurrin/dev-resources/resources/web/icons.md

 The icons have a transparent background - some look poor on a whitebackground.

 You can use `master` for the latest or a commit reference to lock it.

+### Format

+- Complex image logo.
+- Usually with multiple colors.
+Don't bother trying to color the logo.
+- Transparent background.
+Mostly looks good against white but some have poor contrast.

 ### URL sample